Eye Exams - Adults

 Adults - Eye Issues: Dry Eye, Red Eyes & more

-At some point in your life, your eyes may show signs of irritation such as dry eyes, red eyes, pink eyes and more.
-These more common eye health conditions all need to be taken seriously and treated immediately as they can have profound impact on your daily life and lasting influence on your long term vision. eye-bar provides in-depth services to diagnose and treat dry, irritated and/or red eyes.
+Occasionally your eyes will show signs of irritation such as dry eyes, red eyes, pink eyes and more.
+These more common eye health conditions all need to be taken seriously and treated immediately as they can have profound impact on your daily life and lasting influence on your long term vision.
+Our eye doctors diagnose and treat dry, irritated and red eyes and help you return to your normal lifestyle as soon as possible.

-Medical or emergency eye exams such as theses are paid for by Alberta Health Care regardless of your age.
+Medical or emergency eye exams are paid by Alberta Health Care regardless of age.